 Dog owner advice | Ambassador Q&A

 Samantha adopted her pup, Chusco, towards the end of 2020, and joined BorrowMyDoggy shortly after.
-With restrictions easing, she found herself needing a helping hand with dog care as she was returning to the office.
-Sam was looking for more personalised dog care than a kennel or doggy day care, as she knew Chusco wouldn’t enjoy this, being an older dog.
-Nor would he have taken well to being left alone.
+With restrictions easing, she found herself needing a helping hand with dog care as she was going back to the office.
+Sam was looking for more personalised dog care than a kennel or doggy day care, as she knew that Chusco wouldn’t enjoy either, and she needed some help as Chusco wouldn't take well to being left alone.
 Sam says:

 “BorrowMyDoggy seemed like a great option as I was looking for people to provide company in a home environment”